davidc5013/sep10-freedom-project/blog/entry02.md

 * Planet fitness app
 * Gym Master

- On how i found these software apps was by first searching up on google "Fitness app" and after that i started looking around and it gave me a list on softwares,But then i stumble upon a article [I tried](https://parade.com/health/apple-fitness-plus-review)
+ On how i found these software apps was by first searching up on google "Fitness app" and after that i started looking around and it gave me a list on softwares,But then i stumble upon a article [I tried](https://parade.com/health/apple-fitness-plus-review) and it was about the author of article trying out the apple fitness app and plus which is just a "premium" version of it. it has its benefits and cons such as:

+ * The solid pros are
+* Make its easy for a individual to workout
+* A person can make their own home workouts to fit their needs
+* Cons: It's only exclusive to apple products
+* The longest classes are 45 minutes long which from some people its not that long.